Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/built-in-interactions.md

 > [!NOTE]
 > The built-in Interactions operate on Control actuation and don't use Control values directly.
 The Input System evaluates the `pressPoint` parameters against the magnitude of the Control actuation.
 This means you can use these Interactions on any Control which has a magnitude, such as sticks, and not just on buttons.

-If an Action or Binding has no Interaction set, the system uses its [default Interaction](default-interactions.md).
+If an action or binding has no interaction set, the system uses its [default Interaction](default-interactions.md).

 ## Press